M. A. Larson

 Mitchell Aaron Larson (born August 3, 1976 in Burnsville, Minnesota) is an American screenwriter and author.
-Larson has written for several animated series, including Foster's Home for Imaginary Friends, My Gym Partner's a Monkey, Growing Up Creepie, Kick Buttowski: Suburban Daredevil, Gravity Falls, Littlest Pet Shop, SuperKitties, and most notably My Little Pony: Friendship Is Magic.
-Depending on which series he is working on, he is credited as either Mitch Larson, M. A. Larson (in My Little Pony: Friendship is Magic and DC Super Hero Girls), and Mitchell Larson (rarely).
+Larson has written for several animated series, including Foster's Home for Imaginary Friends, My Gym Partner's a Monkey, Growing Up Creepie, Kick Buttowski: Suburban Daredevil, Gravity Falls, Littlest Pet Shop, SuperKitties, Cow Squad and most notably My Little Pony: Friendship Is Magic.
+Depending on which series he is working on, he is credited as either Mitch Larson, M. A. Larson (in My Little Pony: Friendship is Magic, DC Super Hero Girls and Cow Squad), and Mitchell Larson (rarely).

 Larson had become interested in My Little Pony: Friendship Is Magic from previously working with Lauren Faust, the series' original showrunner, on Foster's Home; he was surprised by her characterization of the main characters and started writing for the show.
 Larson became a popular figure within the latter show's adult and teenage fanbase of "bronies" and has become a frequent guest at various conventions.
 He also wrote lyrics of a few songs on both Friendship Is Magic and Littlest Pet Shop, and acted as story editor during the fifth season of Friendship Is Magic.
 He is credited with writing various notable episodes on the show, including "The Cutie Mark Chronicles", "The Return of Harmony", "Magic Duel", "Magical Mystery Cure", "The Cutie Map", "Slice of Life", and "Amending Fences".

 In November 2014, Larson's first novel, Pennyroyal Academy, was published under his M. A. Larson moniker.

 Work on My Little Pony: Friendship Is Magic

 M. A. Larson is most well-known for his work on My Little Pony: Friendship Is Magic, an animated television series that ran from 2010–2019 and served as the primary television adaptation of the fourth incarnation of Hasbro's My Little Pony toyline.
 The show's developer, Lauren Faust, had previously worked with Larson on Foster's Home for Imaginary Friends and Larson subsequently became involved with Friendship Is Magic.
-He worked on the show until 2016, though the last episode written under his name aired in 2017.
+He worked on the show up until 2016, though the last episode written under his name aired in 2017.